Use the "mobile signature" when sending emails from your phone.

 This is created in HTML and goes well on emails with Word used as the email editor.
-Include some product advertising and rotate on a monthly basis to coincide with what's on your homepage and monthly newsletter.
-It should have the company colors somewhere.
+Include some product advertising, like what's new on your monthly newsletter.
+It should have the company colors.

 However, you shouldn't use your long signature on

 every sent email.
-It's recommended to have simpler versions of it for different cases:
+It's recommended to have a simpler version for internal emails and appointments:

 Use a really short signature (your first name or initials) or no signature at all in internal emails as people already know who you are.

 Note #1: You can see Ulysses using this rule in practice, along with other best practices, on this short demonstration video.